software-architecture-guild/software-architecture-guild.github.io/content/docs/organization/team.md

 ## What makes a Team?

 A real team is more than just a group of people working together.
-Katzenbach and Smith outline several key characteristics that make a group of individuals a team.
+There are several key characteristics that make a group of individuals a team.
 These elements distinguish a true team from a working group or committee.

 <center>
    <img align="center" src="../../../images/organization/team.attributes.drawio.png" alt="Team attributes" width="75%" height="75%"/>